NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-db-migrations.md

 As expected, a simple Sql ```SELECT``` statement confirms that no data currently exists.

-Let's turn our attention to [adding additional entities](./nox-lib-sample-entities) to our project.
+Let's turn our attention to [adding additional entities](./nox-lib-sample-entities) to our solution.